5 Reasons to Open an RRSPCliff Broetz, CSA, Wealth Advisor

 You can take out up to $25,000 for a down payment for your first home under the Home Buyers’ Plan (HBP).
 You can also take out up to $20,000 to pay education costs for you or your spouse under the Lifelong Learning Plan (LLP).
 You won’t pay any tax on these withdrawals as long as you pay the money back within the specified time periods.

 RRSP’s are one of the best tax planning tools in addition to having powerful long term income benefits.
 We are here with investments or term deposits to put inside your plan.
-The DEADLINE is rapidly approaching on March 1st.
+The DEADLINE is rapidly approaching in March.
 Please let us know how we can help.